Moore Dry Dock

 Like most shipyard workers during World War II and the years before and after, Moore Dry Dock workers were constantly exposed to asbestos, according to numerous court files and findings.

-Although not a lot of information was known about the dangers of asbestos initially, memos traced back to the 1940s suggest that both asbestos manufacturers and shipyard owners knew about the toxic dangers.
+Although not much information was initially known about the dangers of asbestos, memos traced back to the 1940s suggest that both asbestos manufacturers and shipyard owners knew about the risks.

 Asbestos affected different workers in various occupations at the shipyard.
-The workers who were reportedly exposed the most to asbestos included:
+The workers who were reportedly exposed the most to asbestos include:

 - Boilermakers